Fast quantum computation with all-to-all Hamiltonians: speedup for any quantum circuit

-For any polynomial-depth circuit we can choose a sufficiently large constant $\kappa$ so that the error \eqref{eq:Epsi<_random} is $1/\poly{N}$, which is sufficiently small for meaningful purposes.
-Theorem \ref{thm:circ} comes from an interesting version without randomness, which provides a deterministic simulation in time \eqref{eq:T=DsqrtN} that succeeds for almost but not all inputs $\kpsi$.
+For any polynomial-depth circuit we can choose a sufficiently large constant $\kappa$ so that the error \eqref{eq:Epsi<_random} is $1/\poly{N}$, which is sufficiently small for meaningful purposes. \comment{ Theorem \ref{thm:circ} comes from an interesting version without randomness, which provides a deterministic simulation in time \eqref{eq:T=DsqrtN} that succeeds for almost but not all inputs $\kpsi$.
 More precisely, the simulation is accurate for a random $\kpsi$ drawn from a state $1$-design $\mathbb{E}_\psi\kpsi\bra{\psi}\propto I$.
 This yields an ``optimistic'' version of the target unitary, which could be sufficient for practical purposes like implementing Shor's factoring algorithm \cite{optimistic_circuit25}.
-More precisely, our results imply that Shor's algorithm can be implemented in time $T\sim \sqrt{N}$ using all-to-all Hamiltonians with a constant space overhead, comparing to $D=\Theta(N)$ for circuits \cite{optimistic_circuit25}.
+More precisely,} As an example, Theorem \ref{thm:circ} implies that Shor's algorithm can be implemented in time $T\sim \sqrt{N}$ using programmable all-to-all Hamiltonians with a constant space overhead, by simulating a $D\sim N$ circuit \cite{optimistic_circuit25}.
+With the trapped ion normalization $H_{\rm phys}=N^{-1}H$, this becomes $T_{\rm phys}\sim N^{3/2}$.
+Although $T_{\rm phys}\gg D$, realizing the circuit requires extra routing overhead; our protocol could provide practical advantage comparing to e.g. 1d local circuits where the smallest known depth for Shor's algorithm is $D=\Theta(N^2)$ \cite{shor_1d} to the best of our knowledge.